stellasdong/cs4775-dengue-project/README.md

-Installation:
+# Installation:

-Biopython
+**Biopython**

   To install Biopython, run:

     pip install biopython

-ClustalW and IQ-TREE
+**IQ-TREE**
+  Download and install from the [official site](http://www.iqtree.org/).
+In order to use iqtree2 command in your command-line, the IQ-Tree bin file must be added to your path.

+**ClustalW** (Optional)
     ClustalW: Download MegaX software and run ClustalW alignment.

-  IQ-TREE: Download and install from the official site.
-In order to use iqtree2 command in your command-line, the IQ-Tree bin file must be added to your path.
+MegaX's ClustalW alignment tool was used to align the sequences, all fasta files in this repository were aligned  already for our experiment.

-Usage:
+# Usage:

-Input Files
+**Running IQ-Tree**

-  The script processes FASTA files and expects them to be properly formatted.
-Example FASTA files include:
+  The script processes FASTA files and runs the IQTree software with the FASTA file.
+The provided FASTA files include:

+    all_serotypes_aligned.fasta

     serotype_1.fasta

     serotype_3.fasta